 The good news for you Mater Dei students is that the weather in the part of Italy you'll be touring isn't that different from Santa Ana.
 Both areas are considered Mediterranean climates, which means mild, wet winters and dry, warm, sunny summers.
-You'll notice a lot of the trees, shrubs, flowers, and even the way the clouds hang in the sky look familiar.
+You'll notice a lot of the

 The main difference, though, is that the climate where you're headed is slightly more extreme than where you're coming from: a little hotter in the summer and a little colder in the winter.
 This time of year, Italy will be a tad colder than you're used to - according to forecasts, maybe as much as 10 degrees chillier than Santa Ana.
 So make sure you pack a light jacket or windbreaker or keep an extra hoodie handy, especially to account for seaside breezes in Amalfi and potential rainfall in Rome.
 Because there's nothing more annoying than being distracted from a beautiful view by your goose-bumpy arms.